ARM-software/armour/examples/control-plane/README.md

 Perform the following sequence of commands:

-1. Start MongoDB and generate `iptables` rules scripts.
+1. Start MongoDB and generate `iptables` scripts.

 	**Admin [1]**